Azure/AppService/_posts/2025-02-15-Announcing-Network-Security-Perimeter-Preview.md

 ## Limitations

-1. Network security perimeter is not supported on Free and Shared App Service SKU and Consumption Functions SKU.
+There are some current limitations that we are working on fixing before moving to GA.

-1. Diagnostics logging is currently not supported.
+* Diagnostics logging is currently not supported.
+* Outbound connectivity is not blocked when the app is not connected to a virtual network.